OTLHT Fundraising Hike

 Event summary

-Join us for the exhilarating OTLHT Fundraising Hike from Saturday, February 21 to Thursday, February 26, 2026, in the stunning West Palm Beach area of Palm Beach, Florida!
-This exciting event, hosted by the Florida Trail Association, offers outdoor enthusiasts the chance to explore the breathtaking ecosystems of South Florida while supporting a great cause.
-Participants can choose between a thrilling three-day, two-night hike or a more immersive six-day, five-night adventure along the iconic Ocean to Lake Hiking Trail, covering approximately 30 miles of diverse terrain.
+Get ready for an unforgettable outdoor adventure at the OTLHT Fundraising Hike, taking place from Saturday, February 14, 2026, to Thursday, February 19, 2026, in the beautiful West Palm Beach area of Palm Beach, Florida.
+This exciting event invites hiking enthusiasts to join trail experts from the Florida Trail Association's Loxahatchee Chapter for a thrilling journey through the diverse ecosystems of South Florida.
+Participants can choose between a three-day, two-night hike or a six-day, five-night experience, covering approximately 30 miles along the stunning Ocean to Lake Hiking Trail.

 Organiser's Description